 What To Do If You've Lost Your Car Keys Fob

 Having misplaced your car keys is never a good thing.
-Aside from the inconvenience of being locked out of your own vehicle, there's also the added threat that someone has found the key fob using somthing like this: https://ravengadgets.com/products/3-in-1-bluetooth-gps-key-finder-key-tracker-phone-finder and may use it to steal your vehicle and its contents.
+Aside from the inconvenience of being locked out of your own vehicle, there's also the added threat that someone has found the key fob using and may try to make a copy of it (using illegal hacking tools) before trying to find the original owner to "return it" to.

 Fortunately, dealing with misplaced or stolen ones is not as difficult as some people think.
 It involves a little time and a little money, but you can keep the situation from getting worse if you act quickly enough.
 So if you recently lost yours then here's what you have to do.